MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/mobile-app-faq.md

 This app lets you view rights-protected email messages (.rpmsg files) if your email app doesn't natively support rights management data protection.
 This app also lets you view rights-protected PDF documents, and pictures and text files that are rights-protected.

-You can't use this app to create new protected email messages, reply to them, or create or edit protected files.
-In addition, the app can't open attachments in protected PDF documents.
+Because this app is a viewer, you can't use it to create new protected email messages, reply to them, or create or edit protected files.
+In addition, the app can't open attachments for the files that you view.
+For example, attachments in protected PDF documents or in rights-protected email messages.

 ## Can I open PDF files that are in SharePoint protected libraries and OneDrive for Business?